 The Sequentials team invites scholars, artists, and critics to submit original visual scholarship on any academic, social, or artistic subject.
 Submissions may be of any length and may be either a large, single image or a series of “pages” to be displayed sequentially.
 All submissions will be blind reviewed by the Sequentials editorial team and outside reviewers, and accepted comics will be published online on a rolling basis.

 To submit, please upload a submission title, cover letter, and high-resolution images to the “Sequentials – General Call for Comics” category of the Submittable platform here.
-For questions concerning submissions, please email Ashley Manchester at email@example.com.
+For questions concerning submissions, please email email@example.com.

-Possible topics may include, but are certainly not limited to:
+Appropriate topics may include, but are not limited to:

-We strongly encourage contributors to consider how the comics form can interpret, envision, or reflect meanings associated with the given topic.
-To submit, please upload a submission title, cover letter, and high-resolution image(s) to the “Sequentials 2 – ‘Queer’ as Noun, Adjective, and/or Verb” category of the Submittable platform here by December 1, 2017.
-If you have any questions, please contact Ashley Manchester at firstname.lastname@example.org.
+To submit, please upload a submission title, cover letter, and high-resolution image(s) to the “Sequentials 3 – Comics And/As/Against Fine Art” category of the of the Submittable platform here by November 1, 2018.
+If you have any questions, please email firstname.lastname@example.org.